SymfonyCasts/symfony5/sfcasts/ep1/profiler.md

 A "pack" is a special concept in Symfony: it's sort of a "fake" package whose only job is to help install several packages at once.
-Check it out: copy the package name, find your terminal, and go to https://github.com/symfony/debug-pack.
+Check it out: copy the package name, find your browser, and go to https://github.com/symfony/debug-pack.
 Woh!
 It's nothing more than a `composer.json` file!
 This gives us an easy way to install just *this* package... but actually get *all* of these libraries.